hzqst/MetaHookSv/README.md

 ## Load Order

-1. MetaHook launcher always loads plugins listed in `\(GameDirectory)\metahook\configs\plugins.lst` in ascending order.
+1. MetaHook launcher always loads plugins listed in `\(ModDirectory)\metahook\configs\plugins.lst` in ascending order.
 Plugin name started with ";" will be ignored.

 2. (PluginName)_AVX2.dll will be loaded if exists only when AVX2 instruction set supported.